sporeprotocol/spore-sdk/docs/core/utilities.md

 #### Example

-Check if the target cell is any script supported by the SporeConfig:
+Check if the target cell is a script supported by the SporeConfig:

 ```typescript
 const cell: Cell = { ... };